auth0/docs/articles/libraries/auth0js/v8/index.md

 ### webAuth.authorize()

 The `authorize()` method can be used for logging in users via the [Hosted Login Page](/libraries/auth0js#hosted-login-page), or via social connections, as exhibited in the examples below.
-This method can take a variety of parameters via the `options` object.
+This method invokes the [/authorize endpoint](/api/authentication?javascript#social) of the Authentication API, and can take a variety of parameters via the `options` object.

 | **Parameter** | **Required** | **Description** |
 | --- | --- | --- |